carta/flipper-client/README.md

 **`get_meta(feature_name: str) -> dict`**

-Similar to `get_client_data` but instead of returning onlu client-supplied metadata, it will return all metadata for the flag, including system-set values such as `created_date`.
+Similar to `get_client_data` but instead of returning only client-supplied metadata, it will return all metadata for the flag, including system-set values such as `created_date`.

 Example: